MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 wanted to a directory on a subscriber machine where other software can process it.
 Please note:

-- the tool is entirely command line driven (there is no GUI) More accurately, it is mostly configuration file driven. most of the *interface* involves using a text editor to modify configuration files.
+- The tool is entirely command line driven (there is no GUI) More accurately, it is mostly configuration file driven.
+  Most of the *interface* involves using a text editor to modify configuration files.
-- while written to be compatible with other environments, the focus is on Linux usage.
+- While written to be compatible with other environments, the focus is on Linux usage.
-- the tool can be used as either an end-user tool, or a system-wide transfer engine.
+- The tool can be used as either an end-user tool, or a system-wide transfer engine.
   This guide is focused on the end-user case.
 - All documentation of the package is available at https://metpx.github.io/sarracenia